Best internet providers for expats in the Netherlands 2026

 What about upload speed?

 Why upload matters: Video calls (Zoom, Teams, Google Meet), cloud backups (Google Drive, Dropbox), sending large files, streaming (if you're a content creator), gaming (online multiplayer).
-Upload speeds by technology: Fiber is symmetrical (1 Gbps down = 1 Gbps up).
+Upload speeds by technology: Fibre is symmetrical (1 Gbps down = 1 Gbps up).
 Cable is asymmetric (1 Gbps down = 50-120 Mbps up).
 DSL is asymmetric (100 Mbps down = 10-20 Mbps up).
-If you work from home: Fiber is worth it for symmetrical upload.
+If you work from home: Fibre is worth it for symmetrical upload.

 Should I bundle internet + TV?